The plugin comes prebundled with a bunch of color schemes adapted for the Material Themes, resulting in a flat, borderless and slick experience.

 - Solarized Light

-Though the color schemes have been built for an optimal day-to-day usage, if there are colors you don’t like, you can have your own configuration and select which colors or fonts are best suited for you.
+Though the color schemes have been made for an optimal day-to-day usage, if there are colors you don’t like, you can create your own configuration and select which colors or fonts are best suited for you.

 To do so, open the